 It is highly likely that Eggs Parkinson's-Disease will influence the synthesis of dopamine in the gut just as much as in the brain.
 It makes little difference; the neurotransmitter produced at either site has a profoundly important effect on regulating movement of the body.

 All the fibre in a dish such as this acts as what is called a prebiotic; it is not digested in the small-intestine but passes through and then provides the nutrients that the normal flora in the colon demands.

 The authors go as far as to suggest that the brain may be a less important source of dopamine.

 The happy tum contains an astonishing 2kg of friendly-bacteria, viruses and yeasts.
 What is yet to be established is the role they display in the production of dopamine and the management of Parkinson's disease.

 Dopamine is a chemical associated with drive and pleasure, decreases with age, while norepinephrine and serotonin remain stable, says Dr Daniel Levitin, a leading neuroscientist.

 If the levels drop too much we get Parkinson's-disease.

 Certainly it would seem logical that regularly enjoying the benefits of a probiotic such as kefir may also have a role to play in the treatment and even perhaps prevention of Parkinson's-disease.

-The number-one cause of confusion and disorientation in older people is side effects from medication, says Dr Levitin.
-It is probably not one of the neurodegenerative diseases but a unintended consequences of taking prescribed drugs.
+The number-one cause of confusion and disorientation in older people is the side effects from medication, says Dr Levitin.
+It is probably not one of the neurodegenerative diseases but an unintended consequence of taking prescribed drugs.